asifr/autostore/README.md

 store.register_handler(CustomHandler())
 ```

-## When to Choose AutoStore
+## When to Use AutoStore

 Choose AutoStore when you need:

--   Multiple file formats with automatic selection
--   Data science workflow optimization
+-   Data science projects with mixed file types
+-   Building data pipelines with heterogeneous data
+-   Rapid prototyping where you don't want to think about file formats
+-   Consistent data access patterns across projects
--   Extensibility for custom data types
+-   Easy extensibility for custom data types
+-   Reduced boilerplate code for file I/O
 -   Simple dictionary-like interface for complex storage needs

 Don't choose AutoStore when:

 -   You need complex queries (use TinyDB)
--   Performance is absolutely critical (use DiskCache)
+-   Performance is critical (use DiskCache)
 -   You need zero dependencies (use Shelve)
 -   You only work with one data type consistently
--   You need advanced caching features (use Klepto)
+-   You need advanced caching features

 | Feature                   | AutoStore           | Shelve         | DiskCache      | TinyDB          | PickleDB     | SQLiteDict     | Klepto         |
 | ------------------------- | ------------------- | -------------- | -------------- | --------------- | ------------ | -------------- | -------------- |